top of page

 One of the most significant issues in the reauthorization debate is permitting reform.
 Currently major infrastructure projects can take seven or more years to get through the federal permitting process — a timeline that drives up costs, creates uncertainty, and delays projects that Wyoming communities are counting on.

 Both chambers appear aligned on the need to fix that.
+The U.S. Chamber has already celebrated passage of the SPEED Act — the Standardizing Permitting and Expediting Economic Development Act — as a meaningful step forward.
 Streamlining permitting to a single agency decision and cutting project timelines dramatically would be a major win for Wyoming's energy, construction, and development sectors where federal permitting is a constant challenge.

 What Wyoming Businesses Should Do